Vattenfall to Invest €5 Billion in Renewable Energy Projects in Germany

-German CFO Robert Zurawski stated on Monday that the funds will be allocated towards charging stations, as well as solar and wind parks, with the goal of completing these projects by 2028.
+German CFO Robert Zurawski stated on Monday that the funds will be allocated towards charging stations, as well as and wind parks, with the goal of completing these projects by 2028.

 “Germany is the fastest-growing market for renewable energy in Europe,” Zurawski said, underlining Vattenfall's commitment to supporting the country's energy transition.